Thousands of Offers. Millions in Savings.

 Frequently Asked Questions About Marijuana in Hawaii

-Where are the dispensaries?As of March 2017, no dispensaries have yet opened.
+The first Hawaiian dispensaries opened their doors in August 2017.
 The state has licensed eight dispensaries.
 Under each license, as many as two production facilities and two dispensing locations may be permitted.
 Once the dispensaries are open, the state mandates the following:

-- Three licenses operate in the city and county of Honolulu
+- Three marijuana licenses operate in the city and county of Honolulu

-- Two licenses be issued for the island of Hawaii
+- Two marijuana licenses be issued for the island of Hawaii

-- Two licenses be issued for the Island of Maui
+- Two marijuana licenses be issued for the Island of Maui

-- One license be issued for the Island of Kauai
+- One marijuana license be issued for the Island of Kauai

-The Marijuana Policy Project reports 2016 had seen several bills proposed in the Hawaiian legislature that wanted to legalize marijuana for adult use.
+The Marijuana Policy Project reported that in 2016 several bills proposed in the Hawaiian legislature wanted to legalize marijuana for adult use.